“You have five minutes, class. Begin… now.”

 Despite the national prevalence – and the handwringing of countless experts — there is no easy panacea for treating math anxiety.
 Simone’s story offers a glimpse at how difficult it can be — on child and family alike — to fight the math phobia monster.

-“I’m really sorry I did really badly on this test, Mommy,” Simone explained to her mother that afternoon, handing over the quiz filled dutifully with wrong answers.
+“I’m really sorry I did really badly on this test, Mommy,” Simone explained to her mother that afternoon, handing over the quiz filled dutifully, but with wrong answers.
 “I just wanted to do well like everybody else.”

 Although the 7-year-old had gotten at least a handful of the equations right, the teacher inked a giant X over her work, followed by a comment “Rejecting this test.
 Next time do the work w/out the nonsense,” and below that added a line where she demanded Simone sign her name — a forced confession.